pepstock-org/Charba/readme.md

  * add `@Override` annotation to all overriding methods.
  * override the hashCode `$H` property for `NativeObject` objects that GWT is adding to objects in order to set the property as NOT enumerable and NOT configurable.
  * change `compare` static method of `Key` interface in order to test if the keys are valid and not only not `null`.
+ * change the registering of tooltips positioner in order to apply to CHART.JS tooltips plugin.

 License
 -------